 With a passion for young people as Youth Minister, Donna reinvigorated a number of State wide youth initiatives.
 Donna is a strong supporter of key programs like the highly successful CadetsWA.
 She was instrumental in helping secure the program’s first funding increase in 14 years and oversaw its expansion to include a junior cadet unit.

 In late 2010, Donna stepped down as Minister for Environment and Youth to have her first child and was appointed Parliamentary Secretary to the Premier, a role she held for five years.
 During this period, Donna also served on both the Legislative Council’s Standing Committee on Legislation and the Standing Committee on Uniform Legislation and Statutes Review.

-In March 2016, Donna re-joined State Cabinet as the Minister for Planning and Disability Services.
-Recognising that the State’s population is continuing to grow, Donna is focused on strengthening Western Australian communities through sound planning, and will draw on her previous Ministerial experience and commitment to approvals and regulatory reform.
+In March 2016, Donna re-joined the State Cabinet as Minister for Planning and Disability Services.
+Recognising that the State’s population was continuing to grow, Donna focused on strengthening Western Australian communities through sound planning, and drew on her previous Ministerial experience and commitment to approvals and regulatory reform.

-As Minister for Disability Services, Donna is focused on the wellbeing of people with disability, their families and carers.
-She is committed to finalising arrangements for the full scheme rollout of the National Disability Insurance Scheme (NDIS) in Western Australia from 1 July 2017.
+As Minister for Disability Services, Donna focused on the wellbeing of people with disability, their families and carers.
+She was committed to securing the bilateral agreement with the Commonwealth Government to ensure the full scheme rollout of the National Disability Insurance Scheme (NDIS) in Western Australia from 1 July 2017.